 Parents will be contacted immediately if a place becomes available for their child, but should be aware that their child’s place on a reserve list may change if an application is subsequently received that meets a higher criterion than their own.

-Appeals for the College are currently arranged by the Governing Body’s Admissions Sub-Committee/LA Admissions Team on behalf of the Governing Body.
-Further information and appeal forms are available from the Admissions Team or the Clerk to the Governors at the College.
+Appeals for the College are currently arranged by The Governing Body's Admissions Sub-Committee/LA Admissions Team on behalf of The Governing Body.
+Further information and appeal forms are available from the Admissions Team.

 Year 6 Open Evening